ilyasolgun11/hangman/docs/README.md

 ### **_google auth:_**

 I used the Google auth library for my project specifically to leverage its Credentials module.
-This allows me to securely authenticate and authorize access to Google APIs.
+This allows me to securely authenticate and authorize access to the Google API.

+# **Deployment**